-In a resolution passed by the extraordinary Shareholders' Meeting held on April 14, 2011, with effect from May 2, 2011, in implementation of article 2, paragraph 17-octies of Legislative Decree no. 225 of December 29, 2010, converted by Law no. 10 of February 26, 2011, the Company constituted BancoPosta Ring-fenced Capital to provide services to BancoPosta, as regulated under Presidential Decree no. 144 of March 14, 2001, as subsequently amended and supplemented; subsequently, with a resolution of the Extraordinary Shareholders' Meeting of May 29, 2018, BancoPosta Ring-fenced Capital was amended, with effect from October 1, 2018, following the removal of the destination restriction to BancoPosta Ring-fenced Capital itself of the corporate division of monetics and payment services, as well as all the legal relationships concerning back office and anti-money laundering activities.
-Consequently, the Shareholders' Meeting approved the new BancoPosta Ring-fenced Capital Regulation according to the authorization issued on 24 April 2018 no. 0506841/18 by the Bank of Italy.
-The corporate division of monetics and payment by Poste Italiane in favour of its subsidiary PostePay SpA, which in turn set up this corporate division in its own ring-fenced capital for the exercise of the activities of electronic money institution.
-The legal relations concerning back office and anti-money laundering activities, on the other hand, have been led back to the generic capital of Poste Italiane.
+In a resolution passed by the extraordinary Shareholders' Meeting held on 14 April 2011, with effect from 2 May 2011, in implementation of article 2, paragraph 17-octies of Legislative Decree no. 225 of 29 December 2010, converted into Law no. 10 of 26 February 2011, the Company constituted BancoPosta Ring-fenced Capital to provide services to BancoPosta, as regulated under Presidential Decree no. 144 of 14 March 2001, as amended and supplemented.
+With a resolution of the Extraordinary Shareholders' Meeting held on 29 May 2018, BancoPosta Ring-fenced Capital bylaw was amended, with effect from 1st October 2018, removing the reserve granted to BancoPosta for the supply of electronic money and payment services, as well as all the legal relationships concerning back office and anti-money laundering activities, according to the authorization no. 0506841/18, issued on 24 April 2018 by the Bank of Italy.
+The electronic money and payment services business unit was then transferred from Poste Italiane to the subsidiary PostePay Spa, which has in turn established a separate ring-fenced entity through which it can operate as an electronic money institution.
+Contractual rights and authorizations relating to back-office and anti-money laundering activities BancoPosta.

-Having been spun off from Poste Italiane's capital, BancoPosta Ring-fenced Capital has its own assets and legal relationships dedicated exclusively to meeting the obligations that arise out of conducting postal banking activities and is the parameter for the application of the Bank of Italy's regulations on the prudential supervision of such activities.
+BancoPosta Ring-fenced Capital, is made up of a set of assets and legal relationships dedicated exclusively for the fulfilment of the obligations that arise from the exercise of postal banking activities and constitutes the perimeter for the application of the Bank of Italy's regulations on the prudential supervision of such activities.

-The separation of the capital of BancoPosta Ring-fenced Capital from Poste Italiane's remaining capital - with Poste Italiane continuing to remain a unitary entity that has a corporate status whereby responsibilities are incumbent upon the governing bodies of Poste Italiane itself - has effects at legal and equity level, as well as on its organizational, managerial, and control structure.
+The separation of the capital of BancoPosta Ring-fenced Capital from Poste Italiane's remaining capital - with Poste Italiane keeping its unitary entity and a corporate status whereby responsibilities are incumbent upon the governing bodies of Poste Italiane itself - has effects at legal and equity level, as well as on its organizational, managerial, and control structure.
 BancoPosta Ring-fenced Capital is consequently able to meet the obligations of keeping an appropriate level of capitalization to cover risk, as well as to operate in keeping with relevant regulations, including Supervisory Regulations.
 The assets and legal relationships transferred to BancoPosta Ring-fenced Capital are allocated to the unit exclusively by Poste Italiane, without any contribution by third parties.

-The rules for organizing, managing and controlling how BancoPosta Ring-fenced Capital operates are contained in the ad hoc "BancoPosta Ring-fenced Capital Regulations", which were approved at the same extraordinary Shareholders' Meeting on April 14, 2011.
-These rules were more recently amended by the Shareholders' Meeting in extraordinary session on July 31, 2015 and ultimately on 29 May 2018, and may be consulted on the Company's website at (www.posteitaliane.it).
+The rules for organizing, managing and controlling how BancoPosta Ring-fenced Capital operates are set in the "BancoPosta Ring-fenced Capital Regulations", which were approved at the above mentioned Company extraordinary Shareholders' Meeting held on 14 April 2011.
+These rules were more recently amended by the Shareholders' Meeting in extraordinary session of 31 July 2015 and ultimately on 29 May 2018 and may be consulted on the Company's website (www.posteitaliane.it).